• Skip to main content

 romance

-I was beginning to learn that Doug had a great sense of humor and was also good at springing surprises on me when I least expected.
+I was beginning to learn that Doug had a great sense of humor and was also good at springing surprises on me.
 My birthday was no exception.

-As the date approached, I coyly I let him know I didn’t have any plans for that night.
-Being the gentleman he was, he said, “Well, of course we’re going to have to celebrate!
+As the date approached, I coyly let him know I didn’t have any plans for that night.
+Being the gentleman he was he said, “Well, of course we’re going to have to celebrate!
 How about supper out that night?”
-And I said yes with a smile.
+And I said yes, with a smile.

 He arrived at the house to pick me up with a long narrow box wrapped in birthday paper and urged me to open it before we went out.
 What could it be?
-What could it be?
 I imagined all kinds of exciting things.
 I tore open the wrappings and pulled back the tissue paper to find…

 …a grill brush!

-“You said the wildfire burned your barbecue grill, so I thought I’d get you a brush for when you get a new grill,” he explained.
+“Since you said the wildfire burned your barbecue grill, I thought I’d get you a brush for when you get another,” he explained.
 I didn’t know what to say.
 It wasn’t at all what I’d expected.
-Visions of a vacuum cleaner, skillet and stepladder for Christmas danced through my head.
+(Visions of a vacuum cleaner, skillet and stepladder for Christmas danced through my head.)

 But my momma taught me to be polite.
 No. Matter.
 What.
 So I recovered from my surprise and thanked him profusely.
 “It’s perfect,” I said.
 “Just what I’ll be needing!”